 First of all, you have to add the Delete Records data element to the canvas.
 This data element has 2 options to delete records.

 The first one is using a record variable or record collection variable.
 If you want to use this option, you have to provide a record variable or record collection variable that contains the records that you want to delete.
 Pay attention that your variable must contain the Id of those records.
-At the other hand, it also means that this action deletes the records according to their Ids.
+On the other hand, it also means that this action deletes the records according to their Ids.
 So it is enough that your record variable or record collection variable contains only the Ids and not any other field of the record.

 As you can see from the picture below, you can delete the records that you got using the Get Records action.